fuzail13/JavaPrograms/README.md

 # JavaPrograms

-Here you can find out my Java Programs.
+Here you can find out all my Practise Java Programs.